itsmeow/Spicetify-Canvas/README.md

 Create a batch script inside `C:\code\`, name it `build.bat`.
 If the name change doesn't change the icon, press View in file explorer and check "File name extensions" and rename it again.
 Paste the following into this script and save it (you can open it by right clicking and pressing edit):

-EDIT: Spotify recently switched to 64-bit, you can check this in your spotify app by clicking on the three menu dots in the top left, help, about Spotify.
-The following intsructions will continuew wtih the assumptions that you want to build cef for 64-bit.
+Spotify recently switched to 64-bit, you can check this in your spotify app by clicking on the three menu dots in the top left, help, about Spotify.
+The following intsructions will continue wtih the assumption that you want to build cef for 64-bit.
 ```
 set CEF_USE_GN=1
-set GN_DEFINES=is_official_build=true is_component_build = true proprietary_codecs=true ffmpeg_branding=Chrome use_thin_lto=false target_cpu = "x64" enable_nacl=false blink_symbol_level=0 symbol_level=0
+set GN_DEFINES=is_official_build=true is_component_build=true proprietary_codecs=true ffmpeg_branding=Chrome use_thin_lto=false target_cpu ="x64" enable_nacl=false blink_symbol_level=0 symbol_level=0
 set GYP_MSVS_VERSION=2022
 set CEF_ARCHIVE_FORMAT=tar.bz2
-python3 automate-git.py --download-dir=C:\code\chromium_git --branch=4430 --no-debug-build --x64-build --with-pgo-profiles
+python3 automate-git.py --download-dir=C:\code\chromium_git --checkout=d8c85ac --no-debug-build --x64-build --with-pgo-profiles
 ```

-Change `4430` from `--branch` to the proper branch for your Spotify version.
-If you want to use a commit, **remove `--branch=...`**.
-Replace it with `--checkout=7a604aa`, using the correct commit tag.
-Make sure you don't include the first `g` from the CEF version.

-If you use VS 2019, change `GYP_MSVS_VERSION` to 2019.
-EDIT: Changed the code to use 2022, please update accordingly in the future
+If you use a different version of VS, change `GYP_MSVS_VERSION` to your version.

 Next, open command prompt as administator (NOT POWERSHELL).
 You can do this by searching Command Prompt in the Start Menu, right clicking it, and pressing "Run as Administrator".